justinherman42/Company_project/Readme.md

 + It produces an html document which is easy to read and has also been uploaded to the repository
 + Unlike the .R files, the windows functions simply print out a searchable datatable for their query results
 + I recommend you view the html file api_request_project.html, as it documents the project in an easily digestible manner
++ One other major difference is that the notebook file doesn't overwrite a db if it already exists.
+As you can't really change the .R files, i decided for sake of brevity it would be easier to allow the script to run at cmd prompt as many times as you would like.
+The notebook file will require that you either delete the old db, rename the new db creation, or skip the initial function to build table.